xpack/web-jekyll/pages/install.md

 {% include tip.html content="Due to a misconception, some distributions
-offer to install Node with administrative rights; this is not a problem for Node, but will also require administrative right for using npm and xpm;
+offer to install Node with administrative rights; this is not a problem for Node itself, but will also require administrative rights for using npm and xpm;
-to simplify maintenance, the prefered method is to install Node/npm in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
+to simplify maintenance, the preferred method is to install Node/npm in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
 Regardless how and where it is installed, the `node`